uber/prototool/style/README.md

 Enums should always be `PascalCase`.
 Enum values should be `UPPER_SNAKE_CASE`.
 The enum option `allow_aliases` should never be used.

+All enums require a comment that contains at least one complete sentence.
+See the [Documentation](#documentation) section for more details.

 There are many cases when it's tempting to use a string or integer to represent a value that has a small, finite, and relatively static number of values.
 These values should almost always be represented as enums and not strings or integers.
 An enum value carries semantic meaning and there